georgetown-dialogue-systems-2020/mannion-makecents/README.md

 Click on the makecents submodule above and clone it, follow the directions in the README

-Both repos have an `Issues` tab detailing known bugs and projects I would like to improve on.
+Both repos have an `Issues` tab detailing known bugs and projects I would like to improve on, linked below

 ## MakeCents submodule